 11 best snorkelling sites in Queensland

-Here are 11 top spots where you can don a snorkel, snap on your fins and get up close and personal with some of the state’s spectacular marine life, no matter what your level of snorkelling expertise.
+So don a snorkel, snap on your fins and prepare to get up close and personal with some of the State’s spectacular marine life at 11 of Queensland’s top snorkelling sites.

 Teeming with marine life, the wrecks are home to more than 175 species of reef fish such as yellowtail, kingfish and lionfish, as well as moray eels, turtles, dolphins, stingrays and harmless wobbegong sharks, all totally unmoved by human presence.
-Crystal-clear, emerald-tinted water, perfect photo opportunities and easy accessibility (a lazy swim from the beach) make the wrecks highly attractive to snorkellers, especially novices.
+Crystal-clear water, perfect photo opportunities and easily accessible (a lazy swim from the beach) make the wrecks highly attractive for snorkellers, especially novices.

 2. Lady Elliot Island | Bundaberg

 On the western side, Lighthouse and Coral Gardens have deeper water and offer the possibility of spotting reef sharks, whales, dolphins and hawksbill, green and loggerhead turtles.
-Lady Elliot is known as the “Home of the Manta Ray”, so the likelihood of an encounter with these magnificent (and entirely harmless) rays is pretty much a given, particularly in the winter months when they congregate off the island in large numbers.
+Lady Elliot is known as the ‘Home of the Manta Ray’, with the likelihood of an encounter with these magnificent (and entirely harmless) rays is pretty much a given, particularly in the winter months when they congregate off the island in large numbers.

 3. Magnetic Island | Townsville

 There are two self-guided snorkel trails on “Maggie”, a popular day trip for locals and tourists being just 25 minutes by ferry from Townsville.
 Perfect for snorkellers who want to understand what they’re seeing, the trails are marked out by white surface and subsurface floats.